Atlas975/Notes/OperatingSystems/Caching.md

 > ![[Pasted image 20230115165646.png|500|500]]

 - Data may be added to a cache based on two approaches:
-	- **Spatial locality**:  nearby memory locations are likely to be referred to again
+	- **Spatial locality**:  nearby memory locations might be be accessed next
 	- **Temporal locality:** follows [[LRU]] principle, recently accessed may be used again

 # Cache levels